2G case: Supreme Court quashes 122 telecoms licences

 Telenor shares fell 3.67 percent in Oslo.

-Affected licence holders can operate for four months, during which regulators will come up with new market rules, the court said.
+Affected licence holders can operate for four months, during which regulators will come up with new market rules.

 Freed-up spectrum will be auctioned, which could bring a multi-billion dollar windfall to a deficit-strapped government.